ajschumacher/Hbl15.github.io/_posts/2015-05-14-Easy-Way-To-Understand-Entropy.md

 ### What is entropy?
-Common answer: Entropy measure how mixed up/impure is your data.
+Common answer: Entropy measure how mixed-up/impure your data is.

 Answer with example: Say you look at a population and you care about gender.
 If you have 5 males and 5 females, your entropy is HIGH (=1) because your population is very well mixed (you are as likely to come across a male as coming across a female).